 2. The Streets of Kandy

-The streets in Kandy center are filled with old colonial buildings and street vendors.
-Start from the Temple of the Tooth and wander around the old streets, enjoying a fresh coconut from one of the many colorful fruit stands.
+Kandy’s center is full of old colonial buildings and street vendors.
+We started our route at the Temple of the Tooth and wandered around the old streets, enjoying a fresh coconut from one of the many colorful fruit stands.
+This is our favorite way to discover a new place: simply walking around areas where locals gather.

 Tip: Don’t forget to look up to see the beauty of the historical buildings!